+Figure 4 An example of end-to-end video communication system

 To avoid a decoding error propagation due to a transmission error, a feedback loop mechanism is reasonable.
 Thanks to the 5G network characteristics shown in background, a frame by frame feedback channel can be realized.
 Let one frame duration is defined as T. As an example, an encoding delay, transmission delay, and round trip latency are 0.5T, 0.3T, and 0.05T.
-Pipeline stages are illustrated in Figure 1.
+Pipeline stages are illustrated in Figure 4.
+It is emphasized that one frame transmission in sub-frame duration and an immediate message arrival are realized by wide bandwidth and low-latency on 5G network.